Skip to contents

 A common use case is to generate multiple models using a single dataset and estimation method. tar_nlmixr_multimodel() allows the generation of a named list of models to allow subsequent analysis of all models.

-Internally, tar_nlmixr_multimodel() passes all the models to tar_nlmixr() so that the data set simplification and equivalent steps run once per model, and not model is run more often than required for dataset or model changes.
+Internally, tar_nlmixr_multimodel() passes all the models to tar_nlmixr() so that the data set simplification and equivalent steps run once per model, and no model is run more often than required for dataset or model changes.

 library(targets)